artisin/buttron/README.md

 ## About

-The myth, the legend, the origin of ctr.
-Buttron is a 3433 line Stylus program that taught me how to program quite literally.
-In retrospect, it was a romanticly naive endeavor, but it taught me some invaluable lessons and more importantly, I think I can safely claim I created the most sophisticated Stylus program ever to grace this earth.
+The mythical origin of ctr.
+Buttron is a 3435 line Stylus program that taught me how to program quite literally.
+In retrospect, it was a romanticly naive endeavor, but it taught me invaluable lessons and more importantly, I think I can safely claim I've created the most sophisticated Stylus program ever to grace this earth.

 ## Usage